thoun/kingoftokyo/README.md

 ## Hint
 Make sure ftp-sync.json and node_modules are in .gitignore

+# How to start PHP unit test
+go on tests dir and start execute file, for example `php ./kingoftokyo.game.test-dice-sort.php`

 # TODO
 add animation for smashes even if no smash dice (poison quills) slide energy cubes from battery monster